-- A playbill, showing your student's role in a drama production;
+- o A playbill, showing your student's role in a drama production;

 - The annual yearbook;

 - Honor roll or other recognition lists;

 - Student directories;

-- Graduation programs; and
+- o Graduation programs; and

-- Sports activity sheets, such as for wrestling, showing weight and height of team members.
+- o Sports activity sheets, such as for wrestling, showing weight and height of team members.

 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent's prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
-In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with the following information - names, addresses and telephone listings - unless parents have advised the LEA that they do not want their student's information disclosed without their prior written consent.
-1
+In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Every Child Succeeds Act (ESSA) to provide military recruiters, upon request, with the following information - names, addresses and telephone listings - unless parents have advised the LEA that they do not want their student's information disclosed without their prior written consent.